God's Choice: Summary

-God's Choice: The Total World of a Fundamentalist Christian School is a 1986 book written by Alan Peshkin.
+God's Choice: The Total World of a Fundamentalist Christian School is a 1986 book by Alan Peshkin.
 It is a profile of an Illinois Christian fundamentalist school—its policies, practices, and participants.
-Peshkin, then Professor of Education at the University of Illinois at Urbana–Champaign, intended his account to be both impartial and "empathetic".
+Peshkin, then Professor of Education at the University of Illinois at Urbana–Champaign, intended his account to be impartial and "empathetic."
 He presents the fundamentalists as disciplined, dedicated, and determined with "formulas for success" opposite "fragmented and defensive" detractors.
 They believe in "one Truth"—God's plan—and reject philosophies of multiple truths.
 A teacher told Peshkin that their job is to prepare students for this "one pattern" of thought.
-In turn, the community's constituents do not wish to leave, but appreciate conformity as an end in itself.
-Peshkin describes the school as a "total institution": a place where many similar people live by their own formal rules apart from outside society, as based on Erving Goffman's 1961 essay.
-Peshkin asserts that this was a natural conclusion from a school "based on absolute truth".
+In turn, the community's constituents do not wish to leave but appreciate conformity as an end.
+Peshkin describes the school as a "total institution," a place where many similar people live by their own formal rules apart from outside society, as based on Erving Goffman's 1961 essay.
+Peshkin asserts that this was a natural conclusion from a school "based on absolute truth."
 God's Choice was the third book in his series of studies on school–community relationships.
 It was published by the University of Chicago Press.

 In 1978, Peshkin moved to an Illinois community of 50,000 people that he pseudonymically called Hartney, where he stayed and observed for 18 months.
-He lived in an apartment within the home of a family associated with what he called the Bethany Baptist church.
+He lived in an apartment within a family's home associated with what he called the Bethany Baptist church.
 Peshkin studied their 350-student K–12 Christian day school, Bethany Baptist Academy (also a pseudonym).
 The school opened six years prior with 88 students and was one of over one thousand members of the American Association of Christian Schools.
-The study focuses on the 125 students in the junior–senior high school.
-After a semester, Peshkin began to interview the community members, and used their quotes to let them "speak for themselves".
-The book includes eight portraits of students—four from faith and four "scorners" who "consciously deviate"—as well as student and teacher survey data, displayed in 16 tables.
+The study focuses on the 125 junior–senior high school students.
+After a semester, Peshkin began interviewing the community members and used their quotes to let them "speak for themselves."
+The book includes eight portraits of students—four from faith and four "scorners" who "consciously deviate"—and student and teacher survey data, displayed in 16 tables.
 An appendix includes course offerings and a bibliography.